ramrattanjonathan/thereviewproject/README.md

 ### Inspirations and Design Choices

-I wanted to create this website without using libraries as I felt the use of libraries would make this project way too easy and would limit my understanding of the languages I set out to learn.
+I wanted to create this website without using libraries as I felt the use of libraries would make this project way too easy and would limit my understanding of the concepts I set out to learn.
 Despite this, I caved in on using Lenis for smooth scrolling as I could not figure out how to recreate that effect myself (maybe in the future), but no others (GSAP is installed but never used).

 I created this website to get insight on how awwwards websites are created as I was very intrigued by their designs and wanted to find out how difficult they really were to make.